 5. OUR USE OF YOUR INFORMATION

-The information that you give us will be used to for the purposes listed in section 3 above.
+The information that you give us will be used for the purposes listed in section 3 above.

 We prepare postal mailings internally, without sharing postal addresses with anyone else.